Add commnadbar button, Outlook 2007 ribbon bar, tabs.

 end;

 You add the TCheckBox component to the Property page, handle its OnClick event following the code template above, and connect or disconnect the TItems component in the Apply method.
-You initialize the check box using the OnCreate event of the property page:
+You initialize the check box in the Initialize method of the property page:

 function TcoPropertyPage1.Apply: HResult;